1.35.6 Property and Equipment Accounting

 1. The CFO and Deputy CFO are responsible for overseeing compliance with accounting policies for Servicewide property and equipment.

-Financial Reporting Office
+Director, Financial Reporting and Analysis Office

 1. Overseeing accounting procedures and internal controls for administrative property and equipment accounting.